 These are bulky skins.
 The weight is right in line with others, once you correct for ski size, but the packed bulk is significant.

 Portability is difficult to compare directly, as all our tested skis are different sizes.
 Nonetheless, we have enough experience and enough things to compare so as to generate useful deductions.
 The weight of the Fischer is right in among the lighter skins like the Black Diamond Ultralite Mix and the Pomooca Climb Pro Mohair.
 The bulk, though, is on the other end of the spectrum.
-These skins take up space in your jacket, pocket, or pack more comparable to the G3 Alpinist High Traction or Black Diamond Ascension.
+These skins take up space in your jacket, pocket, or pack more comparable to the Black Diamond Ascension.

 Compatibility is pretty easy to assess.
 In most cases, skins are either universal in fit, after some trimming, or they are cut and designed to work with specific skis.
 There are versions of the Profoil that are universal, but we tested those specifically cut and equipped to work with Fischer Skis.
 We have seen user-cut Profoil skins on other non-Fischer skis and observed them to be a little rough and clumsy.
 The plastic material simply doesn't cut as nicely as the fabric of other products.